DivanteLtd/shopware2vuestorefront/README.md

 # Contributing

-We are currently in a process of building the connector.
 If you want to help shaping future of Vue and Shopware we'd be more than happy if you want to contribute!
 [Here](./CONTRIBUTING.md) you can find all the required information.